-Utah gun advocate looses appeal to block bump stock ban
+Utah gun advocate loses appeal to block bump stock ban

 In a solo dissent, Judge Joel Carson said the law only refers to the trigger itself, not any external action, pointing out that mechanical bump stocks require the shooter to apply constant forward pressure with their non-trigger hand and cannot function all by themselves as the law requires.

-The ruling only addressed Aposhian’s bid to temporarily block the ban while his challenge is considered and will continue, his lawyer, said Caleb Kruckenberg of the New Civil Liberties Alliance..
+The ruling only addressed Aposhian’s bid to temporarily block the ban while his challenge is considered and the case will continue, his lawyer, said Caleb Kruckenberg of the New Civil Liberties Alliance.
 Aposhian could ask the full 10th Circuit to consider his bid for a temporary injunction, go back to district court in Utah or appeal to the Supreme Court, he said.

 Kruckenberg said the case is not about gun rights but about who has the authority to make the law.